minity-script/minity/docs/SYNTAX.md

 <div style="overflow:auto;padding-left:30px">

-## mclang syntax
+## minity syntax

-Mclang code is written in files with the `.mclang` file extension.
+Mclang code is written in files with the `.minity` file extension.
 Mclang will parse your code and compile it into `.mcfunction` files in your datapack.
-Some mclang statements will also produce or alter `.json` files in your datapack.
+Some minity statements will also produce or alter `.json` files in your datapack.

 You can use IDE extensions for syntax highlighting and error reporting.

 ## Basic Syntax

-Most mclang syntax is concerned with naming of variables, accesing and assigning of data, arithmetics, and control structures.
+Most minity syntax is concerned with naming of variables, accesing and assigning of data, arithmetics, and control structures.
 It is a complete replacement for .mcfunction commands `execute ... run`, `scoreboard` and `data`.

-Each .mclang file can contain mclang statements, as well as comments and native minecraft commands for any functionality that is not included in mclang.
+Each .minity file can contain minity statements, as well as comments and native minecraft commands for any functionality that is not included in minity.

 Any statements in the root of the file (i.e. outside any functions) will be executed when the datapack is (re)loaded.
-The following `index.mclang` will display "Hello world" on (re)load and do nothing else:
+The following `index.minity` will display "Hello world" on (re)load and do nothing else:

 ````
 /say Hello world